kodekloudhub/community-faq/docs/killer-sh.md

 # killer.sh

-**Killer is included in the exam purchase.
-You do not need to purchase it separately**
+**Killer is included in the *standard* exam purchase.
+You do not need to purchase it separately**.
+Note that if you purchased using the [voucher scheme for residents of India](./exam-vouchers.md), this is *not* the case.

 Killer is the ultimate test of readiness to take the exam.
 In their own words: